 Benefits of Duct Cleaning:

 With the high costs of energy, it has never been more important to ensure that your heating and cooling systems are running at top efficiency.
 Duct cleaning is an important part of the overall maintenance that can help save you money in energy bills and through prolonging the life of heating and cooling systems.
+With an oil furnace, cleaning the heat exchanger is vital to making sure your furnace won’t clog with soot and the heat transfer is efficient.
+A sooty heat exchanger will not absorb and transfer the heat efficiently and most of that heat will go up the flue.

 Eliminating contaminants from your ducts helps to ensure the best possible indoor air quality which can help to minimize reaction to environmental sensitivity, allergies and asthma.